MelkorBalrog/AutoSafeguard-Analyzer/README.md

     class FaultTreeNode
     class Fault
     class Failure
+    class MechanismLibrary
+    class DiagnosticMechanism
+    class MissionProfile
+    class ScenarioLibrary
+    class OddLibrary
+    class Scenery
 ```

 `ReliabilityAnalysis` records the selected standard, mission profile and overall
 FIT results.
 Each `ReliabilityComponent` lists attributes like qualification,
-quantity and a dictionary of part‑specific parameters.
-HAZOP and HARA tables use
+quantity and a dictionary of part‑specific parameters. `MissionProfile`
+instances capture on/off times and temperature ranges used when converting FIT
+rates to probabilities. `MechanismLibrary` collections hold
+`DiagnosticMechanism` entries from ISO 26262 Annex D so FMEDAs can select the
+appropriate diagnostic coverage. `ScenarioLibrary` and `OddLibrary` objects
+group reusable scenarios and ODD elements so HAZOP, HARA and FI2TC/TC2FI tables
+share a consistent context.
+HAZOP and HARA tables use `HazopDoc`/`HazopEntry`
-`HazopDoc`/`HazopEntry` and `HaraDoc`/`HaraEntry` pairs to store their rows.
-FMEA
+and `HaraDoc`/`HaraEntry` pairs to store their rows.
+FMEA and FMEDA tables are
-and FMEDA tables are stored as `FmeaDoc` and `FmedaDoc` with lists of generic
+stored as `FmeaDoc` and `FmedaDoc` with lists of generic `FmeaEntry`
-`FmeaEntry` dictionaries capturing the failure mode, cause, detection rating and
+dictionaries capturing the failure mode, cause, detection rating and diagnostic
-diagnostic coverage.
-Fault tree diagrams consist of nested `FaultTreeNode`
+coverage.
+Fault tree diagrams consist of nested `FaultTreeNode` objects that hold
-objects that hold FMEA metrics, FMEDA values and traced requirements.
+FMEA metrics, FMEDA values and traced requirements.

 #### Analysis Relationships